-During the Hand Surgery Fellowship, you will rotate on a quarterly basis with one of the ten full-time hand consultants in a "team" format with an orthopedic surgery or plastic surgery resident.
+During the Hand Surgery Fellowship, you rotate on a quarterly basis with one of the 10 full-time hand consultants in a team with an orthopedic surgery or a plastic surgery resident.
 This arrangement optimizes your exposure to each consultant.

-Each "team" consists of at least two consultants, a hand fellow and a senior orthopedic or plastic surgery resident and an orthopedic junior resident or physician assistant.
-You will be responsible for emergency hand service on a rotating basis, as well as the weekend, with both direct patient care and back-up call to senior residents.
+Each team consists of at least two consultants, a hand fellow, a senior orthopedic or plastic surgery resident, and an orthopedic junior resident or physician assistant.
+You are responsible for emergency hand service on a rotating basis, as well as on weekends, with both direct patient care and backup call to senior residents.

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Hand Surgery Fellowship.
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of the Hand Surgery Fellowship.

 Teaching conferences include:

-- Weekly Friday morning breakfast conference at which interesting cases, and a thirty-minute hand topic are presented by the hand fellows, residents or staff
+- Weekly Friday morning breakfast conferences, at which interesting cases and a 30-minute hand topic are presented by the hand fellows, residents or staff

-- Weekly Monday morning general Orthopedic Fracture Conference with six hand topics per year
+- Weekly Monday morning general orthopedic fracture conferences, with six hand topics a year

-- Six other Saturday morning hand conferences per year as part of the orthopedic teaching
+- Six other Saturday morning hand conferences a year

 Your call schedule is typically every fourth night.
 There is always a resident on first call.
 Mayo Clinic follows the schedule recommendations of the Accreditation Council for Graduate Medical Education.

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance will be monitored carefully during the course of your fellowship.
-You will be evaluated formally by your supervising faculty member after each clinical rotation.
-In addition, you will regularly evaluate the faculty to ensure that your educational needs are being met.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Hand Surgery Fellowship.
+After each clinical rotation, you are formally evaluated by your supervising faculty member.
+In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.